1983 United States Senate bombing: Aftermath

-Within minutes of the explosion, a dozen fire trucks and four ambulances arrived at the west front of the Capitol while officers with police dogs began searching the area for clues.
+Within minutes of the explosion at the US Senate Building, a dozen fire trucks and four ambulances arrived at the west front of the Capitol while officers with police dogs began searching the area for clues.
 Witnesses attested to hearing a loud blast and seeing smoke at the Capitol.
 FBI officials determined that the bomb was a high-explosive device with delayed timing, consisting of sticks of dynamite with a pocket watch as a timer.

 A group calling itself Armed Resistance Unit claimed responsibility for the bombing.
 The group mailed a recorded communique to National Public Radio stating, "We purposely aimed our attack at the institutions of imperialist rule rather than at individual members of the ruling class and government.
 We did not choose to kill any of them this time.
 But their lives are not sacred."

-After a five year investigation, federal agents arrested six members of the Armed Resistance conspiracy group, on May 12, 1988, and charged them with bombing the Capitol, as well as Fort McNair and the Washington Navy Yard.
+After a five-year investigation, federal agents arrested six members of the Armed Resistance conspiracy group on May 12, 1988: these were Marilyn Buck, Linda Evans, Laura Whitehorn, Susan Rosenberg, Timothy Blunk and Alan Berkman.
+An alleged seventh member of the group, Elizabeth Duke, remained a fugitive.
+All seven were charged with bombing the Capitol, as well as Fort McNair and the Washington Navy Yard.
 On December 6, 1990, federal judge Harold H. Greene sentenced Laura Whitehorn and Linda Evans to prison for conspiracy and malicious destruction of government property.
 The court dropped charges against three co-defendants, two of whom (including Susan Rosenberg) were serving prison sentences already for related crimes.
 Whitehorn was sentenced to 20 years; Evans, to 5 years, concurrent with 35 years for illegally buying guns.

 On January 20, 2001, the day he left office, President Bill Clinton commuted Evans's and Rosenberg's sentences.

 The area outside the Senate Chamber, previously open to the public, was permanently closed after the 1983 bombing.
 Congressional officials also set up a system requiring staff ID cards for entry and installed metal detectors at building entrances.
 These metal detectors were in addition to those already in place at the Chamber Gallery doors following a prior Capitol bombing in 1971.